 Article 4 establishes the basis for States Parties to do all that they can to ensure the conservation, protection, presentation and transmission to future generations of World Heritage properties situated on their territories.

 Climate change is recognised among the most significant threats to World Heritage properties and is growing.
-As per Article 5(d), to ensure that effective and active measures are taken for the protection, conservation and presentation of the cultural and natural heritage situated on its territory, each State Party to the Convention shall endeavour, in so far as possible, and as appropriate for each country, to “take the appropriate legal, scientific, technical, administrative and financial measures necessary for the identification, protection, conservation, presentation and rehabilitation of this heritage”.
+As per Article 5(d), to ensure that effective and active measures are taken for the protection, conservation and presentation of the cultural and natural heritage situated on its territory, each State Party to the Convention [Japan] should endeavour, in so far as possible, and as appropriate for each country, to “take the appropriate legal, scientific, technical, administrative and financial measures necessary for the identification, protection, conservation, presentation and rehabilitation of this heritage”.

 Under Article 6(1), “…the States Parties to this Convention recognise that such heritage constitutes a world heritage for whose protection it is the duty of the international community as a whole to co-operate”.
 Under Article 6(3), States Parties undertake “not to take any deliberate measures which might damage directly or indirectly the cultural and natural heritage on the territory of other States Parties”.
 Article 7 enables establishment of a system of international co-operation and assistance designed to support States Parties in their efforts to conserve heritage.

-While the enumeration of “serious and specific dangers” under Article 11 (4) of the Convention concerning the inclusion of properties on the List of World Heritage in Danger does not specifically refer to climate change (which was not under the same scrutiny in the early 1970s as it is now), the provision is clearly sufficiently broad to include the impacts of climate change as a serious and specific danger to properties.
+[Approved on 31/01/2023] While the enumeration of “serious and specific dangers” under Article 11 (4) of the Convention concerning the inclusion of properties on the List of World Heritage in Danger does not specifically refer to climate change (which was not under the same scrutiny in the early 1970s as it is now), the provision is clearly sufficiently broad to include the impacts of climate change as a serious and specific danger to properties.

 The Operational Guidelines, in paragraphs 179 and 180, set out the criteria for placing cultural and natural properties on the List of World Heritage in Danger for both ascertained and potential dangers.
 Currently, only Paragraph 179 (b) and Paragraph 180 (b) refer to “threatening impacts of climatic, geological or other environmental factors” as a potential danger.
 Paragraph 181 provides that the “factor or factors which are threatening the integrity of the property must be those which are amenable to correction by human action”.